ElektraInitiative/libelektra/README.md

 configuration-related tasks to avoid any unnecessary code duplication across applications while it still allows the core to stay without any external dependency.
-Elektra abstracts from cross-platform-related issues with an consistent API, and allows applications to be aware of other applications' configurations, leveraging easy application integration.
+Elektra abstracts from cross-platform-related issues with a consistent API, and allows applications to be aware of other applications' configurations, leveraging easy application integration.

 [Why should I use Elektra?](#goals)